Psycho June 22, 2018

 Each act is so powerful because these characterizations, developed by the American screenwriter Joseph Stefano, are so rich, even when they appear facile on the surface.
 These characters are types, no doubt.
 Marion is the victim, Arbogast the all-knowing detective, Sam the ideal hunk, Lila the doe-eyed good girl who will probably make it to the end, Norman the eccentric who turns out to be more than a red herring.
 Yet Stefano, who was dealing with an unhealthy relationship with his mother at the time, writes precisely and subtly.

-The ending, however, does a major disservice to much of what comes before it.
+he ending, however, does a major disservice to much of what comes before it.
 After Lila and Sam discover what really happened to Marion and Arbogast, they sit through a Charlie’s Angels (1976-’81)-style breakdown of Norman’s motivations in a police station.
-A psychiatrist walks us through the case, and at one point makes outdated remarks about gender dysphoria.
+A psychiatrist walks us through the case, and at one point makes vexing remarks about gender dysphoria.

-It is a near-perfect movie.
-But I am also aware that Psycho is, in some ways, a harmful one.
+It's a near-perfect movie.
+But I'm also aware that Psycho is, in some ways, a harmful one.
 It helped popularize one of the most misogynist genres in cinema, helped muddy the public’s understanding of mental health and its correlation to murder, and rather messily attempts to connect gender identity with homicidal inclinations.
 It is, to say the least, a problematic favorite.
 But as a product of the horror genre, and as a touchstone in Hitchcock’s career, it continues to be unparalleled.
 The relentless copycats and cash-ins have done little to deter its capacity to terrify.
 A+